Latent Emissions, Chakaia Booker

-The permanent collection features over 27,000 artworks and continues to grow through endowment income, gifts of art, and gifts of funds to purchase artworks.
+The permanent collection features over 29,000 artworks and continues to grow through endowment income, gifts of art, and gifts of funds to purchase artworks.
 Major collection strengths include Mesoamerican art, old master paintings and drawings, nineteenth-century French art, nineteenth-century photography, and the art of Ivan Mestrovic.
 While our old master collections feature numerous subjects relating to Christianity and Catholicism, our holdings also include Native American, Latino, African, African-American, and contemporary art—as represented within the collection section of this website.

 I look forward to seeing you in the Museum,

 Curator, George Rickey Sculpture Archive